Abdoessam0/Abdoessam0/README.md

 ## Let’s Connect!

 I’m always excited to meet new people, collaborate, and exchange ideas.
-Whether you want to discuss tech, internships, or just say hello:
+Whether you want to discuss tech, career opportunities, or just say hello:

 - 🔗 [LinkedIn](http://www.linkedin.com/in/abdo-mo)
 - 📧 abdoessammo@gmail.com